The Shining (film): Initial reviews

-It was one of only two films of Kubrick's last eleven films, the other being Eyes Wide Shut, to receive no nominations from the BAFTAs.
-It was the only one of Kubrick's last nine films to receive no nominations from either the Oscars or Golden Globes, therefore being the only one of Kubrick's last eleven films to receive no nominations at all from the Oscars or Golden Globes or BAFTAs.
+It was one of two films of Kubrick's last eleven films, the other being Eyes Wide Shut, to receive no nominations from the BAFTAs.
+It was the only one of Kubrick's last nine films to receive no nominations from either the Oscars or Golden Globes.
 Instead, it was Kubrick's only film to be nominated at the Razzie Awards, including Worst Director and Worst Actress (Duvall), in the first year that award was given.
-These nominations, especially Duvall's, have provoked backlash and controversy for years, and Duvall's nomination was retracted by the Razzie committee on March 31, 2022.
-Vincent Misiano's review in Ares magazine concluded: "The Shining lays open to view all the devices of horror and suspense – endless eerie music, odd camera angles, a soundtrack of interminably pounding heart, hatchets and hunts.
-The result is shallow, self-conscious and dull.
-Read the book."
+These nominations, especially Duvall's, have provoked backlash and controversy for years, with Razzies founder John J. B. Wilson defending his choice claiming he expected the adaptation to be more similar to the book.
+Razzies co-founder Maureen Murphy stated in 2022 that she regretted giving Duvall the Worst Actress nomination.
+On March 31, 2022, the Razzie committee officially rescinded Duvall's nomination, stating "We have since discovered that Duvall's performance was impacted by Stanley Kubrick's treatment of her throughout the production."